 Dr. Potter has been a surgical instructor to veterinary student externs for the past 3 years, and has been a mentor and instructor to numerous Rutgers University Animal Science students over her career.
 Dr. Potter has 12+ years of high volume spay and neuter experience, and is an expert in the field of small animal spay and neuter surgery.

-When not working, Dr Potter enjoys spending her free time with her husband and three children, her Manchester Terrier: Madison, and her rescued three legged dog named Bella.
+When not working, Dr Potter enjoys spending her free time with her husband and three children, her rescued three legged dog named Bella.
 Her newest edition is her cat named Izzy Moon.